scaleoutsean/eseries-perf-analyzer/README.md

 Each of the light-blue rectangles can be in a different location (host, network, Kubernetes namespace, etc.).
 But if you want to consolidate, that's still possible.

-Changelog and additional details are at the bottom of this page.
+Changelog and additional details are at the bottom of this page and in the Releases tab.

 ## Requirements

-- SANtricity OS >= 11.70 (11.74 is recommended; 11.52 and 11.74 have been tested and work, 11.6[0-9] not yet)
+- NetApp SANtricity OS: >= 11.70 (11.74 is recommended; 11.52 and 11.74 have been tested and work, 11.6[0-9] not yet)
+- Containers:
-- Docker CE 20.10.22 (recent Docker CE or Podman should work)
-- Docker Compose v1 or v2 (both v1 and v2 should work)
+  - Docker: Docker CE 20.10.22 (recent Docker CE or Podman should work) and Docker Compose v1 or v2 (both v1 and v2 should work)
-  - In EPA v3.1.0 and v3.2.0 Makefile in the `epa` directory may require Docker Compose v1
-- Ubuntu 22.04 (other recent Linux OS on the AMD64 or ARM64 architecture should work)
+  - Kubernetes: dbmanager and collector should work on any
+  - Nomad: dbmanager and collector should work on any
+- CLI:
+  - dbmanager and collector should work on any Linux with recent Python 3, possibly other Operating Systems
+- Architecture: dbmanager and collector work on (at least) AMD64 and ARM64 systems that support Python 3

 These requirements are soft but this is a community fork without a variety of hardware and software to use in testing and debugging.

 ## Quick start

 Docker Compose users:

 - Clone and enter the `epa` subdirectory:
 ```sh